Bong1hong/snake-game/README.md

 # Snake-Game
-A classic snake game (only on window)
+A classic snake game (only on window), written in Python

 # Background
 This game is a tryout project for personal training, feel free to criticize on the code or other specs